Apurbo-Knight/Fitness-king-client-site/README.md

 - All trainers information, and their expertise section
 - Trainer can manage and update their Slot
 - Forum section (All forums add bt admin & trainers)
-- Admin can delete teaiters also update add new classes
+- Admin can delete teaiters also update & add new classes
 - A testimonial section where member can share their opinions
 - A subscription section
+- Please VIsite this website to find more interesting features

 #  Admin Name : Apurbo
 #  Admin Email :apurbo@gmail.com